-Readiness for Middle School Math is for students in grades 5 and above who need a stronger foundation to support work in middle school mathematics, this camp will focus on multiplication and division concepts & procedures, fraction-decimal-percent relationships, concepts & operations, and basic equation solving.
-This camp will also include fluency practice for math facts needed to support calculations.
+Readiness for Middle School Math is for students in grades 5 and above who need a stronger foundation to support work in middle school mathematics, thisprogram will focus on multiplication and division concepts & procedures, fraction-decimal-percent relationships, concepts & operations, and basic equation solving.
+This program will also include fluency practice for math facts needed to support calculations.

 Program Dates: July 9-July 27, 2018

 This pre-algebra program will focus on concepts and skills which provide a firm basis for entering Algebra I. It will include a review of fractions, decimals and percent relationships & operations, equation solving, ratios, integers, squares and roots, graphing and an introduction to linear functions.
 This program is for students in grade 7 and above who need to review or practice basic algebra strategies to support assure continuing success in Algebra I.

 For more information go to the program description.